Mannat Noor: Career

-Noor gained widespread popularity after she sang the title track of the film Laung Laachi which garnered critical acclaim.
+Mannat Noor gained widespread popularity after she sang the title track of the film Laung Laachi which garnered critical acclaim.
 She contributed her voice to other tracks on the soundtrack for the movie.
 She has also sung many Punjabi songs such as "Makeup" and "Reshmi Chunni".

 She has also supported Punjabi singer Ammy Virk on his concert tour,"Background Tour" in Australia.

+Mannat Noor won Best Playback Singer Female Award for song Laung Laachi Title Track in Ptc Punjabi Film Awards 2019.
+In 2020 she won the same award for her song Gulabi Paani from movie Muklawa.
+In Ptc Punjabi Film Awards 2022 she won Best Playback Singer Female for her song Chunniyan from movie Yaar Anmulle Returns.
+She has received many awards other than these in her musical career in Punjabi Film and Music Industry.